paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-134-energy-policy.md

   (D) 70 percent of the motor vehicles acquired in model year 2005 and thereafter, shall be alternative fueled vehicles.

 (2) The Secretary may not establish percentage requirements higher than those described in paragraph (1).
-The Secretary may, if appropriate, and pursuant to a rule under subsection (g) of this section, establish a lesser percentage requirement for any model year.
+The Secretary may, if appropriate, and pursuant to a rule under subsection (g), establish a lesser percentage requirement for any model year.
 The Secretary may, by rule, establish a date later than 2002 (when model year 2003 begins) for initiating the fleet requirements under paragraph (1).

 (3) Nothing in this subchapter shall be construed as requiring any fleet to acquire alternative fueled vehicles or alternative fuels that do not meet the normal business requirements and practices and needs of that fleet.

 (4) A vehicle operating only on gasoline that complies with applicable requirements of the Clean Air Act [[42 U.S.C.
-7401](./chapter-085-air-pollution-prevention-and-control.md#section-7401) et seq.] shall not be considered an alternative fueled vehicle under subsection (b) of this section or this subsection, except that the Secretary, as part of the rule under subsection (b) of this section or this subsection, may determine that such vehicle should be treated as an alternative fueled vehicle for purposes of this section, for fleets subject to part C of title II of the Clean Air Act [[42 U.S.C.
+7401](./chapter-085-air-pollution-prevention-and-control.md#section-7401) et seq.] shall not be considered an alternative fueled vehicle under subsection (b) or this subsection, except that the Secretary, as part of the rule under subsection (b) or this subsection, may determine that such vehicle should be treated as an alternative fueled vehicle for purposes of this section, for fleets subject to part C of title II of the Clean Air Act [[42 U.S.C.
 7581](./chapter-085-air-pollution-prevention-and-control.md#section-7581) et seq.], taking into consideration the impact on energy security and the goals stated in [section 13252(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section13252/a&num=0&edition=prelim).

-**(h) Extension of deadlines** The Secretary may, by notice published in the Federal Register, extend the deadlines established under subsections (e), (f)(2), and (g) of this section for an additional 90 days if the Secretary is unable to meet such deadlines.
+**(h) Extension of deadlines** The Secretary may, by notice published in the Federal Register, extend the deadlines established under subsections (e), (f)(2), and (g) for an additional 90 days if the Secretary is unable to meet such deadlines.
 Such extension shall not be reviewable.

 **(i) Exemptions**

-(1) A rule issued under subsection (b), (g), or (o) of this section shall provide for the prompt exemption by the Secretary, through a simple and reasonable process, of any fleet from the requirements of subsection (b), (g), or (o) of this section, in whole or in part, if it is demonstrated to the satisfaction of the Secretary that—
+(1) A rule issued under subsection (b), (g), or (o) shall provide for the prompt exemption by the Secretary, through a simple and reasonable process, of any fleet from the requirements of subsection (b), (g), or (o), in whole or in part, if it is demonstrated to the satisfaction of the Secretary that—

   (A) alternative fueled vehicles that meet the normal requirements and practices of the principal business of the fleet owner are not reasonably available for acquisition;